 Calvary’s darkness was not a strange cosmic disturbance to get people’s attention.
-It was the culmination of God’s judgment long portrayed and promised on sinners, and was now engulfing the Son of God.
-The Father is cursing the Son and even all the cosmos must obey.
+It was the culmination of God’s judgment long portrayed and promised on sinners.
+It now engulfed the Son of God.
+The Father is cursing the Son and all the cosmos must obey.

-“If a man has committed a sin worthy of death and he is put to death, and you hang him on a tree, his corpse shall not hang all night on the tree, but you shall surely bury him on the same day (for he who is hanged is accursed of God), so that you do not defile your land which the LORD your God gives you as an inheritance” (Dt 21.22-23).
+“If a man has committed a sin worthy of death and he is put to death, and you hang him on a tree . . . for he who is hanged is accursed of God (Dt 21.22-23).

-In Gen 3, God cursed the serpent and the ground, but he did not curse Adam.
-Adam would have to endure the consequences of the curse, but he was not cursed.
+In Genesis 3, God cursed the serpent and the ground.
+But he did not curse Adam.
+Adam would endure the consequences of the curse but he himself was not cursed.
 Why?
 Because God would curse the Second Adam so that those born to the first Adam would be saved.

 “Christ redeemed us from the curse of the Law, having become a curse for us—for it is written, ‘CURSED IS EVERYONE WHO HANGS ON A TREE’—in order that in Christ Jesus the blessing [Light] of Abraham might come to the Gentiles, so that we would receive the promise of the Spirit through faith” (Gal 3.13-14).